BenGOsborn/Markotplace/README.md

 -   Implement a better system for user accounts (including deletion) and GitHub authentication ?
 -   Implement payment system ?
 -   Reimplement caching
+-   I need to create a stripe account and a stripe connect account for the user on signup with regular account and dev accounts
 -   Add type checking for some of the undefined values on the database (e.g. the connected fields)

 ### New dev system